Don't let election stress ruin your sleep (here's what to do) - Local News 8

 Spring forward, fall back

-Now consider this weeks’ change to daylight savings time.
+Now consider the recent change to daylight savings time.
 Data collected over years of studying the effects of changing our clocks in spring and fall finds “upticks in heart problems, mood disorders, and motor vehicle collisions,” according to the National Sleep Foundation.

 That’s because those changes mess with our circadian rhythm, a 24-hour body clock responsible for regulated sleep, appetite and mood.
 And while most of us adapt within a few weeks, some people never fully recover from the misalignment of their circadian rhythm.